ioos/bio_mobilization_workshop/_episodes/01-introduction.md

 questions:
 - "What is Darwin Core?"
 - "What is a Darwin Core Archive?"
-- "What is a core and what is an extension in Darwin Core?"
 - "Why do people use Darwin Core for their data?"
-- "What is OBIS-ENV-DATA aka (Event with Extended Measurement or Fact)?"
 - "What are the required Darwin Core terms for sharing to OBIS?"
 objectives:
 - "Understand the purpose of Darwin Core."
 - "Understand how to map data to Darwin Core."
-- "Interact with GitHub and biological data."
-- "Get data loaded into program of choice."
 - "Plan for mapping to Darwin Core."
 keypoints:
 - "Darwin Core isn't difficult to apply, it just takes a little bit of time."